Eddie: Ahh, nice move. Very gallant.

 - Played for laughs in Buster Keaton's silent movie The Balloonatic.
 Attempting to exhibit a most basic form of chivalry, Buster puts his coat over a puddle in front of a curb where a woman appears to be wanting to cross.
 Then a car pulls up atop his jacket, the woman gets into the car and it drives off.
 She was simply waiting for a ride.
 For his efforts, Buster's coat is now sopping wet and torn by the car wheels that rode over it.

 - Also played for laughs in Abbott and Costello Meet Captain Kidd.
-The duo stop to help a woman in this manner.
-Costello puts his vest down, she steps off the curb...and sinks waist deep in mud.
+The duo stops to help a woman in this manner.
+Costello puts his vest down, she steps off the curb...and sinks waist-deep in mud.

 - In Elizabeth: The Golden Age (2007), Walter Raleigh (Clive Owen) makes his presence known to the Queen by throwing his expensive cloak to cover a puddle in the street.
-The scene is a Shout-Out to The Virgin Queen (1955) (same scene, same characters).
+The scene may be a Shout-Out to The Virgin Queen (1955) (same scene, same characters), but as the story about Raleigh and Elizabeth goes way back (see Real Life below), it may have been written completely independently.

 - Used in a slightly different way in the Belisarius Series: at one point Shakuntala and her handmaidens—disguised as dancers in elaborate clothing—have to pass through a room that has just been cleared of assassins...and is awash in blood.
 Her bodyguards, in order to move the women out as quickly as possible without ruining their disguises, position the bodies across the bloody floor as a bridge.
 Shakuntala is the only one able to cross without flinching.